carlosm1795/pythonHomework/README.md

- For more information about how to use the script you can see the UserGuide.doc file on the repository.
+ For more information about how to use the script you can see the UserGuide.pdf file on the repository.